nx-lr/protea/readme.md

 ### Keywords

 Keywords are grouped into four categories: operators, declarations, modifiers and control keywords.
-Some of these keywords are reserved for future use and should never be used as ordinary identifiers at all.
+Some of these keywords are reserved for future use.

 Modifiers only come before declarations.
 They can be used as regular identifiers everywhere else.